 - Perkin Elmer LS55B Luminescence Spectrometer (FOCAS)

 - Instruments S.A.
 (Jobin Yvon) Labram 1BP (FOCAS)

 - Horiba Jobin Yvon LabRam HR800 UV with dual upright and inverted microscope (FOCAS)

-For further details on the equipment please contact Dr. Brendan Duffy (CREST) and Prof. Hugh Byrne (FOCAS).
+For further details on FOCAS equipment suite please contact Prof. Hugh Byrne (FOCAS).